SamChou19815/website/packages/blog/blog/2018-12-31-cs-in-high-schools.md

 Ironically, my computer science related activities only had a good start at the second semester in tenth grade.
 Before that, I was in a club called CCC that mainly produced some arcade games and computer animations that we only internally share.
 The club was probably dismantled when I was in the twelfth grade.
-I was also briefly in the student union’s publicity department.
+I was also briefly in the student union's publicity department.
 I came in with a glorious plan to improve many of their workflows in a silicon valley way, but my advice was praised and ignored.
-Luckily, I wasn’t assigned any time-consuming task in the period, so I didn’t waste too much time.
+Luckily, I wasn't assigned any time-consuming task in the period, so I didn't waste too much time.
 But there was one exception: they asked me to improve the official website for their charity event.
-I refreshed it with flat and responsive design with my best knowledge on CSS3, only to found that they didn’t use the website at all.
-The incident prompted me to resign from the student union (although it’s not the only reason).
-After all, if they didn’t care about tech, which I knew a lot, why should I care about them?
+I refreshed it with flat and responsive design with my best knowledge on CSS3, only to found that they didn't use the website at all.
+The incident prompted me to resign from the student union (although it's not the only reason).
+After all, if they didn't care about tech, which I knew a lot, why should I care about them?

 The real reason was: I was invited to join Computerization, a computer programming club that I